 Statement on the Modern Slavery Act 2015

 S.D.
 Taylor Ltd (“SDT”), trading as Loans at Home, is one of the UK’s leading providers of home credit.
-It has a turnover of approximately £42m, employs over 300 people and operates a network of more than 800 agencies operated by self-employed agents.
-The business operates from one head office in Leeds and 46 other offices throughout England, Wales and Scotland.
+It has a turnover of approximately £60m, employs over 300 people and operates a network of circa 900 agencies operated by self-employed agents.
+The business operates from one head office in Leeds, a customer centre in Hanley and 61 other offices throughout England, Wales and Scotland.
 SDT is a subsidiary within a Group of companies.
 The parent company of the Group is Non-Standard Finance Plc.